 Are You Facing a Divorce?

 No matter if you are the leavee or leaver, you’ll need a lawyer on your side to get through the process.
-Collins Family Law Group has dedicated, compassionate lawyers ready to help you with every aspect of the divorce process, including custody and child support.
+Collins Family Law Group has dedicated, compassionate lawyers ready to help you with every aspect of the divorce process, including child custody and child support.
 We work throughout North and South Carolina so contact us today about your divorce situation.